material-motion/material-motion/specifications/runtime.md

       for every actor
         actor.event()

-Some Actors are not interested in animation events.
-Do not inform these Actors of animation events.
-If no Actor requires animation events, then the Runtime should not listen to animation events.
+Some Actors are not interested in update events.
+Do not inform these Actors of update events.
+If no Actor requires update events, then the Runtime should not listen to update events.

 #### Runtime active vs inactive state